 Faculty, staff and students

-Nearly 1,000 basic science, translational and clinical research studies are underway, funded by federal and state governments; pharmaceutical and biotechnology industries; private foundations; and philanthropy.
-Research strengths include:
+Nearly 1,000 studies are underway in basic-science, translational and clinical research areas, funded by federal and state governments, the pharmaceutical and biotechnology industries, private foundations and philanthropy.
+Some research strengths include:

 - Cardiovascular health